Mary's Bar - A Modern Economics Lesson - It would be funny, if it weren't also "true".

 Interested in Marketing Done The Right Way?

-- If you’re interested in learning more, I invite you to visit Write Like A Madman University.
-To gain more insight, take the Virtual Video Tour, and even sit-in on the first video session of my copywriting and marketing course, Write Like A Madman and Make Money Like Crazy.
+- If you’re interested in learning more, I invite you to visit How To Write Copy at Write Like A Madman University.
+To gain more insight you can even sit-in on the first video session of my copywriting and marketing course, Write Like A Madman and Make Money Like Crazy.

-- Get a jump on Marketing, Economics and Website Science with my FREE Check List, 15 Action Steps Vital To Small Business Success.
+- Get a jump on Marketing, Economics and Website Science with my FREE Copywriter's Ultimate Checklist.